JoeAttard90/api-mock/README.md

 1. Generates structs based on the OpenAPI 3.0 specification
 2. Generates handlers based on the OpenAPI 3.0 specification
 3. Generates a server that uses these handlers
-4. Generates a Dockerfile and a Docker Compose file
+4. Generates a Dockerfile and a Docker Compose file - If configured to do so
-5. Spins up the mock api server on the specified port
+5. Spins up the mock api server on the specified port - If configured to do so
 ---